Stimulus checks should continue until COVID-19 is history, senators tell Biden

 Under the American Rescue Plan, a person's income is the chief determinant of whether they'll get a check, as well as the payment amount — similar to the previous two rounds of stimulus checks.

 Single people could receive as much as $1,400 each, while married couples filing jointly could receive $2,800.
 Only individuals earning up to $75,000 would get the full payments, as would married couples with incomes up to $150,000.
-Payments would decline for incomes above those thresholds, phasing out above $100,000 for individuals and $200,000 for married couples.
+For incomes above those thresholds, payment amounts would decline, phasing out completely for single individuals earning above $100,000 and married couples with a combined income of more than $200,000.

-Some lawmakers have cited research that shows that higher-income families are rebounding well from the pandemic's economic impact as a rationale for lowering those income thresholds.
+Some lawmakers have cited research that shows higher-income families are rebounding well from the pandemic's economic impact, as a rationale for lowering those income thresholds.
 Given that debate, many lawmakers are unlikely to support recurring stimulus payments.

 Even so, some elements of the American Rescue Plan could provide a similar form of ongoing relief to some households.
 First, it would direct an extra $400 per week to unemployed Americans, up from $300, which would be helpful to jobless workers and their families but wouldn't help those who are struggling with cut hours or other income losses.